Flagship Program

 Community Engagement

-Walker has experience bringing classical music into schools, community centers, and non-traditional settings.
+Walker has experience bringing classical music into schools, community centers, and nontraditional settings.
 Shorter, adaptable programs are available for these contexts.

 Booking